 The size of a lot of animals depends on their breed.
-Dogs, for example, can be huge or, sometimes, as tiny as a guinea pig but when it comes to cavies, does the size of their bodies depend on the breed or not?
-Well, the truth is that there isn’t a big size variety between guinea pig breeds.
+The truth is that there isn’t a big size variety between guinea pig breeds.
 In general, practically all of the cavies can grow to around 30 cm (that’s 12 inches).
-However, there is a guinea pig breed that can grow a little bit bigger!
+However, there is a guinea pig breed that can grow a little bit bigger.

-The Rex guinea pig breed can grow up to…17 inches (43 cm)!
+The Rex guinea pig breed can grow up to 17 inches (43 cm).
 Despite the name, the fellow doesn’t look like a dinosaur.
 It is similar to a Teddy guinea pig, except a bit bigger and with a dense wavy coat.
-Yes, the Rex guinea pig is a real giant amongst the other breeds.
-However, that does not mean that if you have your very own Rex it will be exactly 17 inches long.
+The Rex guinea pig is a real giant amongst the other breeds.
+However, that does not mean that if you have your very own Rex, it will be exactly 17 inches long.

 When it comes to other cavy breeds, the Abyssinian guinea pig, for example, is usually between 8 and 12 inches (20-30 cm).
 Another popular breed is the American guinea pig.
 This breed is a little smaller and has a body length between 8 and 9 inches (20-22.86 cm).

-Bear in mind that the length of the cavy also depends on genetics, nutrition, the overall health and even on the sex of the animal.
+Bear in mind that the length of the cavy also depends on genetics, nutrition, overall health, and even on the sex of the animal.

 How Big Do Male Guinea Pigs Get?